apylePAD/autonomousAJ_stripeAPI/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-Thanks to stripe and for providing the API and documentation that made this project possible.
+Special thanks to Stripe for providing a comprehensive API and documentation, enabling the development of this project.
-Thank you as well to the Spotipy Python Library, which is an excellent wrapper that makes it very easy to interact and extract data from stripe's API
+Appreciation is also extended to the developer community for their ongoing support and contributions.